On divisorial (i) classes: Irreducibility Criterium of divisorial classes.

 Let $d\geq 1$.
 By induction hypothesis we know the theorem holds for all divisors $D'$ of degree $d'<d$.
-We prove the remainder of the statment contrapositively, namely, assuming $D$ fails the irreducibility condition, we will prove that there exist a $(-1)$ class $D'$ of degree $d'<d$ so that $\langle D, D' \rangle< 0$.
+We prove the remainder of the statement contrapositively, namely, assuming $D$ fails the irreducibility condition, we will prove that there exist a divisorial $(i)$ class $D'$ of degree $d'<d$ so that $\langle D, D' \rangle< 0$.
+By induction, we know this statement holds for divisors of degree smaller than $D$ and we want to prove it for $D$.

 If $D$ is not irreducible then there exist $D_1$ and $D_2$---two effective divisors---satisfying